-Now paying your electricity, gas, water and other utility bills like vodafone, airtel, BSNL bill payment is not a headache.
+Now paying your electricity, gas, water, and other utility bills like Vodafone, airtel, and BSNL bill payment is not a headache.
 You do not have to stand in a long queue to pay your bills.

-The top 10 online bill and electronic payment systems in India are driving the country towards its well-defined goal as cashless and digital economy.
+The top 10 online bill and electronic payment systems in India are driving the country toward its well-defined goal of a cashless and digital economy.

 History of Online Bill Payment Systems

 Indeed, online bill payments are more popular now than ever before, especially due to social distancing and self-quarantine requirements that came into force during the Covid-19 pandemic that struck the world and parts of India in early 2020.

 The success and widespread use of online bill pay and electronic payment systems in India took off from November 8, 2016, after the flash demonetization of the Rs.500 and Rs.1000 currency notes by the Indian government.

 Left with little or no cash at hand due to the closure of ATMs and long queues at banks, the Indian populace and businesses had only one option: make and accept online payments.